SimformSolutionsPvtLtd/fast_image_compress/README.md

 final maxAvailableCPUThreads = Platform.numberOfProcessors;
 final batchSize = maxAvailableCPUThreads > 0 ? maxAvailableCPUThreads ~/ 2 : 1;
 ```

+### quality

+Specifies the quality of the target image.

+Note: On iOS, quality is ignored for PNG because it's a lossless format with no adjustable compression.

 ### imageQuality

 The `imageQuality` parameter controls the quality of the processed images.
 It has three predefined values:
 - low
 - medium (default)
 - high

+### imageFormat

+The `imageFormat` parameter determines the output format of the compressed image:
+- `ImageFormat.jpeg` (default): Creates JPEG images with lossy compression.
+Better for photos and images without transparency.
+- `ImageFormat.png`: Creates PNG images with lossless compression.
+Preserves transparency but may result in larger file sizes.

 ## Android